 - 1) Except as provided in Sentence (2), equipment discharging waste with organic solids shall not be located upstream of a grease interceptor.
-(See Appendix A.) - 2) An organic solids interceptor may be installed upstream of a grease interceptor.
+(See Note A-2.4.3.3.(1).) - 2) An organic solids interceptor is permitted to be installed upstream of a grease interceptor.